 A VPN, virtual private network, gives individuals privacy and anonymity by creating a private network from a public internet connection.
 VPNs mask your internet protocol (IP) address so your online actions are completely untraceable.
 All in all, VPN services establish secure and encrypted connections to provide more privacy than you would without one, even if you have a secured Wi-Fi hotspot.
+There are VPN providers which give you a free trial to check if it is good for you.

 Based on this guide from TechRound, it is important to use a VPN because without one you may be exposing your private information and browsing habits, even if you are surfing the web at home or using the web on an unsecured Wi-Fi network.
 By using a VPN, you are protecting your privacy and can help if you are concerned with your online security.